Exercise: Nigeria Floods#

 Tip

-You can not interact with a base map!
+You cannot interact with a base map!

 • To add the plugin OSM Place Search, click on Plugins -> Manage and Install Plugins… -> All and search for OSM Place Search.
-Once you have found it click on it and click Install Plugin.
+Once you have found it, click on it and click Install Plugin.
 You can open the OSM Place Search Panel like every other panel by clicking on View -> Panels and checking OSM Place Search Panel(Wiki Video).

 • Click on Layer –> Create Layer -> New GeoPackage Layer(Wiki Video)